RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/some_decisions.md

 3. Any functionality beyond "blog," including direct messaging, payment processing, etc. These are for subsequent releases.

+Finally, an alpha system carries _risk_.
+I've been using these subsystems for between one and four months; they seem to me to be cheap, reliable, and secure, and their designs stable.
+However, any of those things can turn out not to be the case when software is first released to a wide audience.
+If there are significant bugs affecting the system's cost, reliability, or security, or if for some reason the design of one or more subsystems needs to change significantly, then deployed alpha systems may need to be changed significantly, including being deleted and rebuilt.

 #### The plugin system will use guard rails, not barricades, between plugins and the main system
 Both guard rails and barricades are types of security controls, but their functions are different.
 Guard rails protect against accidents, while barricades protect against adversaries.
 There are two modes where we need